 Other Essential Vegan Food List

-Vegan sweetener – maple syrup or agave syrup can be used in baking or to sweeten tea and coffee.
+- Vegan sweeteners – Agave syrup or maple syrup can be used in baking desserts or to sweeten tea and coffee.

-Fresh herbs – parsley, chives, basil, oregano etc – use herbs to add flavour and depth to your dishes.
+- Fresh herbs – parsley, chives, basil, oregano, etc. are used to add flavor to your dishes.

 - Condiments – mustard, lime juice, vinegar, soy sauce, salsa, vegan mayo, yeast, etc.